UPGON/cenfind/README.md

 ```

 4. Check that the predictions are satisfactory by looking at the folder `outlines` and at the results/scores.csv.

-## Training the model

-- Declare the train/test split which will be used to define which images are never used as training instances (
-  scripts/train_test.py).
-- TODO

 ## API